Migration

 Fly away home…

-Many migration studies use modern techniques combining radio transmitters with satellite tracking.
-The studies involve both very scare and quite common species and have recently uncovered a great deal of information regarding both routes and en route feeding and hidden wintering grounds etc.
+Many migration studies now use modern techniques combining radio transmitters with satellite tracking.
+The studies involve both very scare and quite common species and have recently uncovered a great deal of information regarding both routes and en route feeding stations and hidden wintering grounds etc.

 -